Back to Insights

 The Problem

-The article outlines ten reasons companies should consider hiring fractional sales and GTM leadership:
+If you’re new to the concept, start with what a fractional VP of Sales actually is.
+Below are ten reasons companies should consider hiring fractional sales and GTM leadership:

 Cost and Experience Gap: “You need sales and GTM experience but just found out how much full-time tech salespeople get paid.”
 This addresses the financial reality of hiring experienced talent.